- 1 Installing Python on Windows

 pip (Python Package Index) to install and manage different packages (or libraries) available at https://pypi.python.org/pypi.
 It is important to note that

 pip itself is a package and is used to install other packages.
-The packages you install using
+Python installer for Windows automatically installs

 pip installed on your system execute the following command.